 Additional Westpac CPS announcements can be found below:

 Westpac's Guide to Bank Hybrids, a web-based guide to help investors understand some of the typical features and risks associated with an investment in hybrid capital securities.
 The Guide to Bank Hybrids provides a brief overview of hybrid investments, including how to invest in an Australian bank and the typical features and risks of different types of bank hybrids.
 The Guide to Bank Hybrids may be helpful when you are considering an investment in a bank hybrid.

 Nothing contained on this website or in the Prospectus constitutes financial product advice and this website, and the Prospectus have been prepared without taking into account your investment objectives, financial situation or particular needs.
 If, after reading this website and the Prospectus, you are unclear or have any questions, then you should consult your financial adviser or other professional adviser.

 The information set out here is for Australian residents only.
-Terms used on this site have the same meaning as those in the Westpac CPS Prospectus dated 24 February 2012 and lodged with the Australian Securities and Investments Commission on that date.
+Unless the context suggests otherwise, capitalised terms used on this site which have not been defined have the same meaning as those in the Westpac CPS Prospectus dated 24 February 2012 and lodged with the Australian Securities and Investments Commission on that date.